digotill/Survivor-Coursework-Project/README.md

 ## 📦 Dependencies

-To run this game, you'll need the following Python packages:
+To run this game, you'll need the following Python packages listed in the requirements.txt

-- Python 3.x
-- pygame-ce
-- PyOpenGL
-- numpy
-- moderngl
-- perlin-noise
-- pillow
-- psutil
-- python-dateutil
-- pytz
-- pandas
-- Pympler
-- dateutils
-- glcontext
-- memory-profiler

-Built-in Python modules used:
-- math
-- random
-- sys
-- os
-- datetime
-- traceback

 You can install the required packages using pip: